SEND Report:

 They have difficulties with social communication and interaction.

-They have sensory and/or physical needs, for example visual impairment.
+They have sensory and/or physical needs

 Please follow the link to the local authority's Local Offer page: